jpmckinney/derisking-gov-tech/_pages/state-field-guide/index.md

 Although software is never "done" — you’ll always need to adapt to changing technology, policy, regulations, laws, and user needs — there will be a point when you need far fewer developers to continue that work.
 At that point it becomes especially important to have multiple agency employees who fully grasp the software, who are capable of maintaining it.

 For larger projects, you’ll need to contract for a development team indefinitely, under the oversight of a government product owner.
-Under waterfall, this travels under the name of "Operations and Maintenance," but under agile, O&amp;M is simply continued user research, design, software development, etc.<sup id="reference-3"><a href="#footnote-3">3</a></sup>
+Under waterfall, this travels under the name of "Operations and Maintenance," but under agile, O&amp;M is simply continued user research, design, software development, etc.[^etc]

 #### Checklist
 {:.guide-checklist}